acesso-io/go-mongodb-client/README.md

 ```

 ### Creating queries and aggregation pipelines:
-go-mongodb-client has built-in query and aggregation pipelines builders.
+Mango has built-in query and aggregation pipelines builders.
 You can use them to create aggregation stages or simple bson.M blocks:

 ```
 // Use "my_database" as the target database db := client.Database("my_database")

 // Initiate new query builder
-query := mongodb.NewQuery()
+query := mango.NewQuery()
 query.Equal("_id", uuid.Must(uuid.Parse("548c8a3b-2906-4693-a601-98dcf8225a25")))
 query.In("generation", 1, 2, 3)
 query.LessThan("timestamp", time.Now().Add(-30*24*time.Hour))